Profile image

 Public and Administrative Law

 Sarah is regularly instructed in judicial review matters in a wide range of areas, with a particular focus on immigration, asylum, and children’s rights.
-She has acted in a number of public law challenges to government immigration and asylum policies, including:
+She has acted in several high-profile public law challenges, including:

-• acting for Reunite Families UK in the challenge to the increase to the minimum income requirement for family visas (led by Raza Husain KC);
+• acting for Reunite Families UK in a challenge to the increase to the minimum income requirement for family visas (led by Raza Husain KC);

-• acting for lead claimants in the challenge to the use of RAF Wethersfield to accommodate asylum seekers (led by Angus McCullough KC and Shu Shin Luh);
+• acting for lead claimants in the challenge to the use of RAF Wethersfield to accommodate asylum seekers (led by Angus McCullough KC and Shu Shin Luh) – TG and Ors v SSHD [2025] EWHC 596 (Admin);

 • acting for an individual claimant (ASM) in the challenge to the Rwanda removal policy before the Supreme Court (led by Richard Drabble KC) – AAA v SSHD [2023] UKSC 42;